French actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

 Because of Depardieu's fame and impact on the French movie industry, his trial is seen as an important test of French willingness to confront sexual violence and hold influential men accountable.

-His long and storied career — he told that court that he's made more than 250 movies — has turned him into a giant of the French movie industry.
+His long and storied career — he told the court that he's made more than 250 films — has turned him into a French movie giant.
+He was Oscar-nominated in 1991 for his performance as swordsman and poet Cyrano de Bergerac.
 French President Emmanuel Macron has included himself among Depardieu's many admirers, calling him a "great actor" who "makes France proud."
-That was in 2023, when the star was already facing multiple allegations of sexual misconduct.
+That was in 2023, when the star was already facing sexual misconduct allegations.

-In his testimony, Depardieu said he'd noticed that the set dresser had been taken aback by his behavior and language.
-He acknowledged that he sometimes has a potty mouth and that his behavior can be boorish.
+In his testimony, Depardieu said work has dried up as accusations have mounted.
+Since 2022, he's not had a big-screen lead role.

+“That’s horrible what they’re doing to me, calling me a ‘big pig’!
+I haven’t worked for three years,” he said.

 “I’ve always been told I have a Russian nature, I don’t know if it’s because of the drinking or the vulgarity,” he said.
 “I have said in black and white that I am a disgusting slob."